ameeshabraham-cipher/IntelloCyberTech/PROJECT_DOCUMENTATION.md

-# Intello Cyber Technologies Website Documentation
+# Intello.
+Website Documentation

 ## Project Overview

-This is a modern, professional website for Intello Cyber Technologies, showcasing their expertise in cybersecurity services, governance, risk management, compliance (GRC), audit, AI-powered compliance automation, and more.
+This is a modern, professional website for Intello., showcasing their expertise in cybersecurity services, governance, risk management, compliance (GRC), audit, AI-powered compliance automation, and more.

 ### Key Features